What Is The Charge Of Cl

 Introduction: Understanding Chlorine's Position in the Periodic Table

 Chlorine resides in Group 17 (also known as the halogens) of the periodic table.
 This group is characterized by elements with seven valence electrons—electrons in the outermost shell.
-These elements are highly reactive because they readily gain one electron to achieve a stable octet (eight electrons) configuration, mimicking the electron arrangement of noble gases, which are exceptionally stable.
+Still, these elements are highly reactive because they readily gain one electron to achieve a stable octet (eight electrons) configuration, mimicking the electron arrangement of noble gases, which are exceptionally stable.
 This inherent drive to gain an electron dictates chlorine's ionic behavior and its characteristic negative charge.

 The Electron Configuration and Valence Electrons of Chlorine